WA Award Program

 This prestigious award acknowledges an individual's contribution both on stage and behind the scenes, cultivating sought-after skills in leadership, communication, collaboration and creativity.

 By undertaking three key Award requirements: performances; skill development; and broadening activities, participants expand their creative horizons and develop core performance skills.
-Participants in years 10-12 of their education can also gain points towards their high school WACE graduation!
+Participants in years 10-12 of their education, completing the Bronze, Silver or Gold Awards, can also gain points towards their high school WACE graduation!

-The Award is recognised by the School Curriculum and Standards Authority of Western Australia (SCASA), where it is an Endorsed Program for secondary school WACE graduation*; by leading arts organisations; and by Universities, including UWA’s Experienced-based entry pathway!
+The Bronze, Silver of Gold Awards are recognised by the School Curriculum and Standards Authority of Western Australia (SCSA), where it is an Endorsed Program for secondary school WACE graduation*.
+It is also recognised by leading art organisations; and by Universities, including UWA's Experience-based entry pathway!

 *Two unit equivalents are allocated for a Bronze Award, three for a Silver Award and four for a Gold Award.